Lucas-C/dotfiles_and_notes/mbgd_vjafd/class_notes.md

 Social Welfare Function: F: D -> L(X) where D in L(X)^n

-Social Choice Function : SWF where we don't care about the final ranking, only the winners
+Social Choice Function : SWF: D -> rho(X) -0, we don't care about the final ranking, only the winners

 ### 3-2b: Anonymity, Neutrality and Unanimity (7:45)